IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 The above code will make the column sortable, filterable and editable and will bring the corresponding features UI (like inputs for editing and save dialogs) out of the box.

 ### Data binding
 Before going any further with the grid we want to change the grid to bind to remote data, like it will in a real life scenario.
-A good practice is to separate all data fetching related logic in a separate data service, so we are going to create data-service.ts:
+A good practice is to separate all data fetching related logic in a separate data service, so we are going to create data-service.ts

 ```typescript
 import { Component, Injectable } from '@angular/core';